olilola/MSD_Exercises/Exercise_08/README.md

 1. Phone Model: Galaxy J3
 2. 5
-3. The List is given in Sensorsoverview.jpg file
+3. The List is given in Sensorsoverview.jpg file in the same directory as this file
-4. There were only 5 sensors available, but th emost suitable sensor would be most probably accelerometer.
+4. There were only 5 sensors available, but the most suitable sensor would be most probably accelerometer.
+For other exercises I will use another device.

 Programming Task - Android Sensors
 ▶ Clone the source code to your environment